lingtalfi/Light_BreezeGenerator/README.md

 History Log
 =============

+- 1.11.2 -- 2020-01-31

+    - fix insertUser.tpl.txt not throwing exception when ignoreDuplicate flag is false

 - 1.11.1 -- 2019-12-20

     - fix LingBreezeGenerator->generate not generating the setContainer method for the factory class if useMicroPermission is set to false